moryba/Beth-project/README.md

 #### Model 2
    - **Description**\
-      This model integrates both categorical and numerical inputs, using embeddings and dense layers for preprocessing.
+      This model handles categorical and numerical inputs separately, using embeddings and dense layers for preprocessing.\
-      It creates embeddings for two categorical features, followed by linear transformations, and processes numerical features through a dense layer and reshaping.
+      It creates embeddings for two categorical features (args and stackaddresses), followed by linear transformations, and processes numerical features through a dense layer and reshaping.\
-      The processed embeddings and numerical features are concatenated and passed through two Conv1D layers with ReLU activations for feature extraction.
+      The processed embeddings and numerical features are concatenated and passed through two Conv1D layers with ReLU activations for feature extraction.\
       Finally, the output layer is a dense layer with a sigmoid activation function for binary classification.
       <p align="center"><img src="pics/Conv-model2-structure.png" height='80%' width='60%'></p>